Solved | File is too Large to Copy to External Hard Drive (4 Ways)

 ★ Re-format the drive directly:

 This solution can help you convert FAT/FAT32 to NTFS or vice versa, but it will erase all data on the drive.
-Therefore, you’d better backup external hard drive before formatting.
+Therefore, you’d better backup the external hard drive before formatting.

-1. Open File Explorer, right-click the drive and choose Format...
+1. Open File Explorer, right-click the drive, and choose Format...

 3. Click Start and then OK to confirm the operation.
 Wait for a while, this external hard drive will be converted to NTFS successfully.